NFL Week 14 playoff scenarios: Cardinals, Packers, Bucs can punch their tickets

 In the hunt

-10. Carolina Panthers (5-7, holds head-to-head tiebreaker over Falcons and Saints)
+10. Carolina Panthers (5-7, hold head-to-head tiebreaker over Falcons and Saints)

 12. New Orleans Saints (5-7)

-13. New York Giants (4-8, holds tiebreaker over Bears and Seahawks because of better conference record)
+13. New York Giants (4-8, hold tiebreaker over Bears and Seahawks because of better conference record)

-14. Chicago Bears (4-8, holds tiebreaker over Seahawks because of better conference record)
+14. Chicago Bears (4-8, hold tiebreaker over Seahawks because of better conference record)

 15. Seattle Seahawks (4-8)

-Facing elimination: The Detroit Lions (1-10-1) will be eliminated from playoff contention with a loss to the Denver Broncos.
+Facing elimination: The Detroit Lions (1-10-1) will be eliminated from playoff contention with a loss or tie against the Broncos; or a 49ers win; or a Bears win.

 AFC